 Make Your Own Passport Photos – Official guidelines

 Shooting passport photographs demands that you stick to some stringent rules.
-A neutral expression with closed mouth, no red-eye, clear and sharp focus, with a neutral white/cream/grey background, posed face-on to the camera, are all a must.
+A neutral expression with closed mouth, no red-eye, clear and sharp focus, with a plain cream/grey background, posed face-on to the camera, are all a must.
 The photo should also have been taken in the last month – so you won’t be able to use an old photo that you happen to have on your computer.

 There should be no shadows on the face, no hair in the face, no facial-coverings and, after printing on photo paper, the images must have no tears, creases or marks.
 Though official rules state you cannot wear anything that covers your head, there is an exemption if the covering is worn for religious or medical reasons.

 The official rules state ‘no glare off glasses’, though if you wear glasses you’re probably best off just removing them entirely – you also can’t wear tinted glasses or sunglasses.

 If you’re taking a passport photo of a young child they have to be the only person in the photo – you can’t prop them up in your lap.
 Official advice suggests that very young infants are placed on a grey sheet and photographed from above.
 The posing restrictions for children under 6, however, are a little less stringent – the child doesn’t have to be looking at the camera or maintaining a neutral expression.
 Children under 1 also don’t have to have their eyes open, though if someone is supporting their head with a hand, that hand is not allowed to be visible.

 It’s worth checking the guidelines as they can change frequently (www.gov.uk/photos-for-passports).

 Find a light-coloured wall (should be light grey or cream, not 100% white where possible) as a background and shoot your passport photo subject using the portrait orientation.